Wondering about good vs bad feedback examples, especially when working with an online designer?

 “Make the title bigger, move this over here, then change this color to this hex code.
 Oh, also, can I see what it would look like with this color instead, just to see if I like it?”

-We have received some comments like this in the past.
 This is an example of bad feedback, and that’s just because it is better to be transparent about the issues you see so that the designer can then work to problem solve using their own background with design and their own design expertise.

 “I don’t like this, redo it.”

 This is obviously an example of bad feedback.
-This is bad because you know what don’t you like about it, so be sure to explain what you don’t like instead.
+This is bad because you know what you don’t like about it, so be sure to explain what you don’t like instead.

 Often, there are probably at least some parts that you do like, so it wouldn’t make sense to have the whole thing redone.